Lua Getsinger: In the States

 When the Getsingers returned to the States in May they brought some lessons in spiritualizing action, refinements in greater understanding of the teachings of the religion, and a number of gifts for the Baháʼís.
 These gifts were: the photograph taken of a young ʻAbdu'l-Bahá, a calligraphic design of the Greatest Name, an Arabic copy of the Kitab-i-Aqdas, and a wax cylinder recording of ʻAbdu'l-Bahá chanting which exists to this day.
-There were also recordings of Bahíyyih Khánum and pilgrims "singing newly composed American Baháʼí humns" all of which have since been lost, and some copies of prayers, communes and selections from the scripture of the religion.^{Kindle:4973} New York Baháʼí Howard MacNutt began making copies of the picture and Anton Haddad began work translating the Aqdas.
+There were also recordings of Bahíyyih Khánum and pilgrims "singing newly composed American Baháʼí hymns" all of which have since been lost, and some copies of prayers, communes and selections from the scripture of the religion.^{Kindle:4973} New York Baháʼí Howard MacNutt began making copies of the picture and Anton Haddad began work translating the Aqdas.
 The Getsinger's spiritualized actions as taught by ʻAbdu'l-Bahá in the form of their positive engagement in the face of the negative rumors Kheiralla had spread about them, "surprised and pleased" the New York Baháʼís, in the words of Stockman.
 Hearst withdrew her offer to fund the Kheiralla book.